mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

 ## Florida, You Played Yourself

-Trump’s base isn’t in D.C.
+Trump’s base isn’t in D.C., California or New York.

 It’s in the red states living off mouse ears, frozen daiquiris, and sunburnt Canadians.

 And thanks to his border paranoia?
 They’re about to **lose their biggest cash cow**.

 ### Florida’s economy in one word: tourism.